bioimagesuiteweb/bisweb-manual/docs/README.md

 * [Cloud File Access](tools/cloud.md) -- BioImage Suite can read files from cloud sources directly
 * [Local Cloud -- the BioImage Suite Web Local File Server](tools/fileserver.md) -- this describes the local file server add on to BioImage Suite Web.

-In addition to web applications, BioImage Suite web can be run on the commandline.
+In addition to web applications, BioImage Suite web can be run as desktop applications.
 This is discussed in the following:

+* [Electron Applications](ElectronApps.md) -- this is a description of the [Electron-based](https://electronjs.org/) Desktop Applications in Biomage Suite Web.
 * [Command Line Tools](CommandLineTools.md) -- this is a description of the command line tools in BioImage Suite Web.

 The final document discusses running regression testing: